aliyanfaisal/music-player-wordpress-plugin/README.md

-Here is a clean and professional **README.md** for your Music Playlist WordPress plugin, including the ZIP upload instructions you requested.

----

  # WordPress Music Playlist Plugin

 **A custom plugin that allows you to create music playlists and play them on the frontend of your WordPress site.**